 I would highly recommend that you have a walker in your hospital room from the get-go.
 The hospital provided a walker for me.
 I assume I was billed for it.

-Without the walker I could not have gotten out of bed so soon.
+Without the walker, I could not have gotten out of bed so soon.
 I needed it to use the bathroom and to take the walking and stair tests that allowed me to go home (my article about 7 things you need after knee replacement).

 The cane felt just as comfortable as the walking pole.
 The reason I chose to transition from the walker to the walking pole was that I had two walking poles and I didn’t have a cane.
 If I had a cane I may have opted for it.